manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/artifacts/deeactions/CustomGenerateSplitLotNames.md

-# Custom Generate Split Lot Names
+# CustomGenerateSplitLotNames

 ## Overview

-Dee Action used to generate splited Materials name.
+Dee Action used to generate Materials name for split lots.

 ## Action Groups